Sosland Director of the Harvard College Writing Program

-Field: English Literature and Academic Writing
+Fields: English Literature and Academic Writing

-Tom Jehn is the Sosland Director of the Harvard College Writing Program, where he has taught and administered for the past 18 years.
-He serves on the Standing Committee on Admissions and Financial Aid, the Committee on Academic Integrity, and the Ad Hoc Committee on Writing and Speaking.
+Tom Jehn is the Sosland Director of the Harvard College Writing Program, where he has taught and administered for the past 21 years.
+He has served on the Standing Committee on Admissions and Financial Aid, the Committee on Academic Integrity, and the Ad Hoc Committee on Writing and Speaking.
 He has directed the Harvard Writing Project, a professional development and publications program for faculty members and graduate student instructors across the disciplines at the University.
-He designed and oversaw Harvard’s first community outreach writing and speaking center at the Harvard Allston Education Portal, where he now serves as a member of its Advisory Board.
+He designed and oversaw Harvard’s first community outreach writing and speaking program at the Harvard Allston Education Portal, where he now serves as a member of its Advisory Board.
 He has also directed the writing center for Harvard’s Extension School.
 He has been a contributing author for a series of best-selling composition textbooks published by Bedford/St. Martin’s Press.
 As the program officer and board member for the Calderwood Writing Initiative at the Boston Athenaeum, an arts and education charity, he designed and led financing for university-partnered writing centers at eight Boston city high schools serving more than 3,000 students.
 He has taught numerous professional development courses on writing pedagogy for secondary school and college instructors across the country and has collaborated with the National Writing Project.
 He also advises university writing programs and conducts communications training for companies and non-profits.
 He holds a B.A. from the University of Chicago and an M.A. and a Ph.D. in English from the University of Virginia.

 Fields: Creative Writing and Literature

 Karen Heath received her M.F.A. in fiction from Indiana University.
 She is a Senior Preceptor in the Harvard College Writing Program and the course head for Expository Writing 10.
 She also teaches fiction writing at the Harvard Extension School.